 4. Scroll down to the Related Settings section and click Uninstall updates.

-5. Now Control Panel will open.
+5. Now, the Control Panel will open.
 Right-click on the most recent update and select Uninstall.

 2. Uninstall Windows 11 Updates via Control Panel